Wine, Cider, Fruit Soda & SPIRITS

 - Vanessa Vineyard

 Come and swirl, sniff, and sip your way across the valley at Similkameen wineries.
 First of all, take your time, because there’s nothing rushed about wine tasting.
 There are so many special experiences here.
 It’s not just a one-day event.
 Plan for at least a few if you can!
 So come and discover why our wines have received regional, national and international awards.
 As a result of these awards, the Similkameen is recognized as one of BC’s best wine-growing regions.
-Many wineries in other parts of the province actually get their grapes from us, so you could say we’re kind of well-known.
+Many wineries in other parts of the province actually get their grapes from us, so you could say we’re well-known.

 Taste Our Terroir